gimmie/quickstart/facebook.md

 ## Installation

-You will need PHP web hosting and developer knowledge for the installation.
+You will need PHP web hosting that has SSL and developer knowledge for the installation.
 Here are the steps to install Facebook Reward App on your Fanpage.

 - Get the fanpage reward app files from [Github](https://github.com/gimmie/facebook-reward-app)